Bagalur Main Road Directions: The Complete 2026 Travel Guide

 We cannot stress this enough.
 If you type "Bagalur" into your GPS, check the state.

 As you drive down this road in late 2026, one project will dominate the skyline.
-Purva Northern Lights is not just another building; it is a massive 25-acre township that marks the center of residential life in this area.
+Purva Northern Lights Bagalur Road is not just another building; it is a massive 25-acre township that marks the center of residential life in this area.

 If you are following the Bagalur Main Road directions, this project is located in the prime "Zone 2" we mentioned earlier—perfectly sandwiched between the busy city connection and the quiet work hub.

-Purva Northern Lights is a luxury apartment township in North Bangalore designed for people who want space.
+Purva Northern Lights Hardware Park is a luxury apartment township in North Bangalore designed for people who want space.
 In a city where apartments are getting smaller, this project goes the other way.
 It is a Pre launch residential project that focuses on "open living."

 The project offers 2, 3, and 4 BHK luxury flats.